Washington state is currently home to 43 known gray wolf packs with a minimum count of 230 wolves statewide.

 Recovery

 Gray wolves are native to Washington state.
-Wolves were almost entirely extirpated from the state by the 1930s.
-In the 1990s, federal and tribal biologists reintroduced native gray wolves into Yellowstone National Park and central Idaho.
+Wolves were almost entirely extirpated from the state by the 1930s due to hunting, trapping, poisoning, and bounty programs.
+In the 1990s, federal and tribal biologists reintroduced native gray wolves from Canada into Yellowstone National Park and central Idaho.
 Descendants of these wolves, as well as wolves from British Columbia in Canada, have since naturally dispersed back into Washington.
 In 2008, state wildlife managers documented the first breeding pack in almost 80 years, the Lookout Pack.

 Protected Status